 Vocabulary instruction is so critical in today’s classroom!
 A vast vocabulary will help students to become better readers and writers.
 Vocabulary is also essential to their performance on standardized tests.
 Helping kids to develop their vocabulary is time that is well spent in a busy classroom.
-I have developed a vocabulary routine that keeps my vocabulary instruction simple to plan and is a meaningful use of instructional minutes.
-If you want to read more about my weekly routine, click on the picture below.
+I have developed a routine to teach new vocabulary words that keeps my vocabulary instruction simple to plan and is a meaningful use of instructional minutes.
+Read more about my vocabulary routine.

 I love using games to practice and review vocabulary words.
 Games are engaging and fun.
 Students will remember more when they are having fun!
 Games can be used in centers or as a whole group activity.
 I have come up with ten different games that are super simple and can be played with any list of words.
 You can play these games with ELA words, science words, or even math vocabulary!